-We will re powerflush a system at no charge within 3 years of the powerflush, extended to 5 years if an Adey Magnaclean filter is fitted in conjunction with the power flush, providing the following conditions have been met.
+We will re powerflush a system at no charge within 3 years, providing the following conditions have been met.
 The central heating boiler must be serviced annually, within at least 13 months of each prior service.
 If the system is drained for whatever reason, when re filling the system either Kamco, Sentinel or Fernox inhibitor must be added to replace the inhibitors lost.

-We recommend that new inhibitor is added to every system at every second year service to keep the system inhibitor potency at its maximum benefit.
-We cant offer any warranty to any system that has black truwell pipe in any part of the system, as this type of pipe actually helps to create sludge due to its design.
+We recommend that new inhibitor is added to every system at every third year service to keep the system inhibitor potency at its maximum benefit.
+We can't offer any warranty to any system that has stainless steel, black true well or microbore pipes in any part of the system.

-Like a top of the range car manufacturer, you wouldnt expect to see the likes of BMW recommending the use of a supermarkets own branded oils or lubricants.
-Likewise our policy is only to use quality chemicals for cleaning and chemical inhibition protection, uch a Kamco, Fernox, Sentinel etc.
+Like a top of the range car manufacturer, you wouldn't expect to see the likes of BMW recommending the use of a supermarkets own branded oils or lubricants.
+Likewise our policy is only to use quality chemicals for cleaning and chemical inhibition protection, such a Kamco, Fernox, Sentinel etc.

 Most of Glasgow(sorry not the city centre) East Kilbride, Bellshill.
 Cambuslang, Barrhead, Neilston, Paisley etc.

 Outside of opening hours, there is a 24 hour answering service were a message can be left.
 We will get back to you as quickly as we can.